I help highly driven people achieve change via online psychotherapy, or coaching/consultancy.

-I no longer offer manual physical therapy.
+I do not offer manual physical therapy.
 However, the work I do offer can be complementary to other therapeutic work you may be currently engaged in (or have done in the past) such as massage, cranio-sacral therapy, osteopathy or physiotherapy.

 How many sessions will I need?

 That will depend on what you are looking for.
 Once you have had an initial session you can decide whether I might be of service to you.
 Should you wish to continue, we would usually work towards six initial sessions.
 After that we will decide if and how you would like to move forward.
 It can be time limited or indefinite.

-Psychotherapy, bodywork, yoga and mindfulness are all learning experiences.
-Like any type of new learning, this is best done regularly, especially in the initial stages.
+Whether Psychotherapy, or Coaching/Consultancy, I believe that consistency and practice supports effective learning, especially in the initial stages.
 This helps to circumvent feedback loops, reestablish new patterns and consolidate learning.